ugermann/eidf-epcc-cluster/README.md

 # EIDF EPCC Cluster -- Guide for new users

 A guide to onboarding new users.
-Before applying for an account, please get in touch with the EIDF service desk (see the contact information at [this link](https://www.ed.ac.uk/edinburgh-international-data-facility/services/computing/gpu-cluster)) and ask them whether it's fine to apply for an account, since at the moment the cluster is only for "early adopters" and there are several rough corners.
+Be aware that this is a developing service.

 ## New User Sign Up to EIDF